 A ceramic coating is a liquid polymer, that is comprised of a collection of multiple, bonded molecules that utilize nanotechnology to provide a semi-permanent layer of water repellent protection.
 It can infuse onto exterior clear coats, plastics, vinyl, glass, and even metals.

 After it has cured, it creates a very hard layer of protection.
 This equates to the 9H level of hardness we’ve explained clearly above.
 But, it’s not just the SiO2 percentage that makes ceramic coatings hard.
-There are several ingredients that help to create the microscopic layer of protection that can last up to 5 years with high-quality products – like Armor Shield IX for example.
+There are several ingredients that help to create the microscopic layer of protection that can last anywhere from 2 to 5 years with high-quality products – like Armor Shield IX for example.

 Nano SiO2: Si02 is the chemical formula for silica dioxide, which is an inorganic metal oxide.
 The diameter of the SiO2 is less than 100 nanometers.
 The percentage of SiO2 in ceramic pro products can eclipse 95 percent in some formulations.
 Most DIY coatings are under 80 percent.
 The really good stuff is slightly above 80 but under 90 percent.